awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-tls-ssl-certificates-in-lightsail-https.md

-# SSL/TLS certificates in Lightsail<a name="understanding-tls-ssl-certificates-in-lightsail-https"></a>
+# SSL/TLS certificates in Amazon Lightsail<a name="understanding-tls-ssl-certificates-in-lightsail-https"></a>

 **Note**
 Amazon Lightsail uses SSL/TLS certificates to handle encrypted web traffic \(HTTPS requests\)\.
 You can create certificates, verify domain ownership, and then attach the validated certificates to a Lightsail load balancer or distribution\.